PauliusMacernis/prompts/coding/change-request.md

 - [ ] For each MODIFY file: can I point to where it appears in the tree?
 - [ ] For each CREATE file: did I justify location based on existing similar files?
 - [ ] Does every code block start with a path comment matching my citations?
+- [ ] **For MODIFIED files: is my output LONGER than the original?** (additions, not rewrites)
+- [ ] Did I preserve ALL existing methods, namespaces, constructors, and comments?
 - [ ] Am I staying in scope? (no unrequested refactoring or new shared components)
 - [ ] Did I check existing code for bugs/violations first?
 - [ ] Did I answer only what was asked?
 - [ ] Is every file 100% complete with zero truncation?
-- [ ] Did I preserve all existing code, comments, and structure?
 - [ ] Are all files under 300 lines?
 - [ ] Is security properly handled?
 - [ ] Does style match the existing codebase?